nextras/dbal/docs/default.md

 ## Nextras Dbal

-Dbal is concise and secure API to construct queries and fetch data from storage independently on the database engine.
+Dbal provides concise and secure API to construct queries and fetch data from storage independently on the database engine.

 Supported platforms: